ICT or Intracompany Transfer Permit for Germany

 Pursuant to §19b II no. 3 AufenthG, you need to be in Germany for more than 90 days in order to be eligible!
 If you are present less than 90 days, then you are not eligible for the ICT-Card and will have to apply for something else.
-Depending on your role, as described above, you must have already been employed for a certain period and an individual upper time limit on your residence permit will be in place.
+Depending on your role, as described above, you must have already been employed for a certain period and an individual higher time limit on your residence permit will be in place.

 Who is a manager?
-I am the director of the company and we also have a proxy director, are we eligible?
+I am the director of the company and we also have a proxy director, are we both eligible?

 Pretty good guess!
 Any person holding a key position in leading the accepting company and who is typically only supervised by a director or shareholder or supervisory body or similar person will be eligible.
 You can be leading the receiving company in full or only a relevant department.
 You must be expected to monitor personnel and have the authority to make decisions about hiring, firing, and other employment related measures (§19b II 2 AufenthG).
 Typical examples are: CFO, CTO, CEO, etc.

 I’ve been with the company for ages as a janitor.
 I know how the cookie crumbles in this business.
 So, who is a specialist?
 I count as such for sure, don’t I?